MidasBrewing/BrewPie/README.md

 # BrewPie

 Backend stuff for the Raspeberry PI
-test with: node ./fermentationDataGen.js

 ## install on raspberry